Mariam Mahmood

-Mariam Mahmood (born 11 May 2004) is a professional footballer who plays as a forward.
+Mariam "Maz" Mahmood (born 11 May 2004) is a professional footballer who plays as a forward.
 Born in England, she plays for the Pakistan women's national football team.
+Sky Sports highlights her as a key figure in "British South Asians in Football", celebrating her top-scorer achievements at West Bromwich Albion.

 Club career

 Mahmood came through the West Bromwich Albion youth programme and was promoted to the senior squad in 2021.
+She scored in seven consecutive matches in mid‑2022, helping raise her profile among supporters and scouts.

+On 29 March 2026, Mariam Mahmood became the first Pakistani female footballer to win a European top-tier league title.
+On the same day, her club, Wrexham, claimed the Adran Premier title for the first time in its history, securing qualification for the 2026–27 UEFA Women's Champions League.

 International career

 In June 2025, Mahmood received her first call‑up to the Pakistan women's national squad as part of a contingent of six diaspora players preparing for the 2026 AFC Women's Asian Cup qualification rouns in Jakarta.

 Her selection follows discussions in late 2024 about her availability to choose between England and Pakistan at senior level.
 In July 2025, She scored 2 goals against Kyrgyzstan.

-Personal life

-Mahmood, also known as “Maz”, is of Pakistani heritage.
-Sky Sports highlights her as a key figure in "British South Asians in Football", celebrating her top-scorer achievements at West Bromwich Albion.

-She scored in seven consecutive matches in mid‑2022, helping raise her profile among supporters and scouts.